slsa-framework/slsa/README.md

 What sets SLSA 3 apart from simple best practices is its resilience against determined adversaries.
-That is, SLSA is a **guarantee** that these practices have been followed, though still not a guarantee that the software is “safe.”
+That is, SLSA is a **guarantee** that these practices have been followed, though still not a guarantee that the software is "safe."

-# Background
+## Background

-## Why do we need SLSA?
+### Why do we need SLSA?

 SLSA addresses three issues:

-*   Software producers want to secure their supply chains but don’t know exactly how.
+*   Software producers want to secure their supply chains but don't know exactly how.
 *   Software consumers want to understand and limit their exposure to supply chain attacks but have no means of doing so.